StrongKey/FIDO-Server/CONTRIBUTING.md

 ## Issues and New Features

-We use GitHub Issues to track bugs and feature additions.
+We use GitHub [Issues](https://github.com/StrongKey/FIDO-Server/issues) to track bugs and feature additions.

 ### Did you discover a bug?

-Do not open up a GitHub issue if the bug is a security vulnerability in FIDO CES, and instead to refer to our security policy.
+Do not open up a GitHub Issue if the bug is a security vulnerability in FIDO CES, and instead to refer to our security policy.

-Ensure the bug was not already reported by searching on GitHub under Issues.
+Ensure the bug was not already reported by searching on GitHub Issues.

 If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

-If possible, use git [Issues](https://github.com/StrongKey/FIDO-Server/issues) to create the issue.
+Please use GitHub [Issues](https://github.com/StrongKey/FIDO-Server/issues) to create the issue.
 Click NEW ISSUE, then GET STARTED in the row labeled BUG REPORT, then complete the form.

 ### Did you write a patch that fixes a bug (including documentation)?